From "homestudy" to "legal risk placement," adoption has a language all its own. Use this cheat sheet to help decipher it.

 Adoption plan.
 Birthparents’ decisions to allow their child to be placed for adoption.

 Adoption tax credits.
 Nonrefundable credit that reduces taxes owed by adoptive parents who claim adoption expense reimbursment on federal taxes (and in some states with similar legislation, on state taxes).
-Through the IRS program, in tax year 2005, adoptive parents could take advantage of up to $10,630 in tax credits to offset qualifying adoption expenses.
-The credit began to phase out for taxpayers with modified adjusted gross incomes (AGI) greater than $159,450, and was unavailable to taxpayers with AGIs above $199,450.
-The maximum amount may rise slightly in 2006, so check the IRS site in late 2005.
-The credit calculation can include adoption expenses, court fees, attorney fees and travel expenses.
-Consult your accountant and visit http://www.irs.gov/taxtopics/tc607.html and
+Through the IRS program, in tax year 2012, adoptive parents could take advantage of up to $12,650 per child in tax credits to offset qualifying adoption expenses.

 Adoption triad.
 The three major parties in an adoption: birthparents, adoptive parents and adopted child.
 Also called adoption triangle or adoption circle.